 The new Foundations in Gaming Disorder course is designed to provide the foundation of critical knowledge needed to address at-risk gaming and Gaming Disorder, from prevention through treatment and recovery.
 Clinicians will be better equipped to screen, identify and treat Gaming Disorder.
 Prevention specialists will be better equipped to understand risk and protective factors and implement science-based prevention strategies.
 All will gain understanding of the impacts on special populations as well as key connections of Gaming Disorder with other behavioral health and addictions issues.

-Introduction to Foundations in Gaming Disorder Series
+Foundations in Gaming Disorder – Core Training

 WITH TRAINING PARTNERS: